 I mixed the grout very similar to how I did the thinset.
 I added the grout powder to the bucket.
 Then, I slowly added in more and more water (mixing with the paddle) until I got a good consistency.

-Afterwards, I let the mixture rest for 15 minutes to slake.
+Afterward, I let the mixture rest for 15 minutes to slake.

 It was now time to apply the grout.

 I really just used 3 tools for this process – a grout float, a sponge, and a bucket of water.
-I used the grout float to scoop the grout out of the bucket, and fill in between the tiles.
+I used the grout float to scoop the grout out of the bucket and fill in between the tiles.

 Also, I made sure not to get any grout into the spacing between the tiles and the countertop.
 That area actually requires caulking.

-It would technically look fine if grout was packed in there, but there’s a good chance that grout would crack after some time.
+It would technically look fine if the grout was packed in there, but there’s a good chance that grout would crack after some time.